-Internship at UNFPA Country / Regional Offices in Africa and Asia
+Internships with UNFPA Country / Regional Offices In Africa and Asia

 Time: The internship will be full time with an expected workload of 40 hours per week

-Where: UNFPA Regional Offices in South Africa and Thailand.
+Where: UNFPA Country and Regional Offices in Africa and Asia

-Conditions: The internship is unpaid.
+Conditions: The intern will not receive a salary, but could be eligible for a stipend to help cover basic daily expenses.
 Costs related to travel, insurance, visa and accommodation will exclusively be covered by the applicant.
-UNFPA Nordic Office and relevant country office will need to see documentation of insurance coverage prior to the commencement of the internship.
+UNFPA Nordic Office and relevant Country/Regional Office will need to see documentation of insurance coverage prior to the commencement of the internship.

 Who we are

 UNFPA is the United Nations sexual and reproductive health agency.
 UNFPA is working to deliver a world where every pregnancy is wanted, every childbirth is safe, and every young person's potential is fulfilled.
 By 2030, we aim to achieve universal access to sexual and reproductive health and rights for all by:

 - Ending unmet need for family planning

 - Ending violence and harmful practices against women and girls